kees1948/FLEX/Hardware/CPUXXCMI/README.md

 The hardware supports the concept of a SUPERVISOR/USER mode.
 If this is used, no user program can access the IO and buffers directly.
 Access is with SWI type calls to te handler in the ROM.

+The connections to the bus connector are fully buffered.